CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ## Implementation and Results
 #### CPU: Sequential Scan

+On the CPU, a sequential scan consists of a simple for-loop that loops through all the elements of input array A, and outputs to B[i] = B[i - 1] + A[i - 1]

 #### CPU: Stream Compact without Scan

+Stream compact without Scan will simply keep a counter of the current write-index in the output array B, while iterating through input array A. If A[i] != 0, then B[output_index] = A[i].

 #### CPU: Stream Compact with Scan

+Stream compact with scan is a sequential implementation of the stream compact algorithm for GPU, except on the CPU and thus none of the advantages of parallel programming will come into play.
+See the following section for GPU stream compaction algorithms.

 #### GPU: Naive GPU Scan

+A naive GPU scan
 #### GPU: Work-Efficient GPU Scan
 #### GPU: Thrust Scan
 #### GPU: Stream Compaction